gggliuye/VIO/docs/Lidar/lidarSLAM.rst

     2. PnP(Perspective-n-Point) to obtain relative pose initial estimation.
     3. Use ICP to refine the estimation.

 In my point of view, this work is a mixture of a tightly coupled VIO (VINS) and a loosely coupled Lidar Visual (VLOAM).
+Still need to check its optimizatio backend.